 Glides along effortlessly.

 Dan produced a final concert with his Subtle Truth band called 'Last Chance Jazz' in 1993, recording and videotaping the whole thing.
-In 2013 he had the seven original tunes remastered for a new audio album, with MP3s/FLACs available from CD Baby, and physical CD available from CreateSpace.
+In 2013 he had the seven original tunes remastered for a new audio album, with MP3s available from Amazon.
 Three of the original tunes were never recorded before or since this concert, so this is their first public release.
 See videos for this album on YouTube, including two bonus tracks not included on the album.

 Mike Oppenheim, in Guitar International, writes: "Krimm's bass solo [on 'Walden'] is as melodic as it is virtuosic ... [his] compositional talents and fretless bass chops make him an exceptional and unique leader."